Ohio rape story shows pitfalls of rapid social media dissemination

-It took only four paragraphs in a regional newspaper to ignite a media conflagration over abortion that in two weeks engulfed President Joe Biden, the partisan press and some of the country's top news organisations.
+It took only four paragraphs in a regional newspaper to ignite a media conflagration over abortion that in two weeks engulfed US President Joe Biden, the partisan press and some of the country's top news organisations.

 In the centre of it all: a 10-year-old rape victim, identity unknown, suddenly thrown into a political fight on one of the country's most contentious issues.